-The Background story of the Jewish Heritage in Istanbul:
+Background story of the Jewish heritage in Istanbul

 Learn the background story of the Jewish heritage in Istanbul.
 Our walk includes a deep understanding of the story of the Jewish population in Istanbul with the lead of a specialist guide.

-Today the Jewish Community in Turkey is about 26,000 and most live in Istanbul.
+Today, the Jewish community in Turkey is composed of about 26,000 people, and most of them live in Istanbul.

 The Neve Shalom Synagogue

-The most beautiful and the largest synagogue of the city where most of the religious ceremonies like bar-mitzvahs, weddings and funerals are held.
+Get to know the most beautiful and the largest synagogue of the city, where most of the religious ceremonies like bar-mitzvahs, weddings, and funerals are held.

 Jewish Museum of Turkey

-The museum is a good designed place to see the story of 700 years of amity between Turks and Jews.
-The mission of the Museum is to collect, preserve, exhibit, interpret and disseminate knowledge about the cultural heritage of the Turkish Jews.
+The museum is a well-designed place to learn the story of 700 years of amity between Turks and Jews.
+The mission of the museum is to collect, preserve, exhibit, interpret, and disseminate knowledge about the cultural heritage of the Turkish Jews.
 It’s an opportunity to understand the local Jewish heritage in Istanbul.

 The Town of Balat

 Balat housed the first Jews who settled in Istanbul after the Spanish expulsion.
-Today, it’s a middle class neighborhood.
-As you walk can see the oldest Jewish houses with their proud stars of David.
+Today, it’s a middle-class neighborhood.
+As you walk through the town, you can see the oldest Jewish houses with their proud stars of David.